 or "clocked" very often.
 While I'm not ashamed to be a transsexual,

 I hope it eventually becomes a very incidental part of my life so I can get

 on with more important things.

 When does your she-male porno flick hit the stores?

 Another thing that doesn't help the misconceptions about trans people is the sexualization

 of our condition by the sex industry.
 Some people consider transsexuals exotic.

 Because all of this transition stuff is very expensive, and since a lot of

-teenage TSs are kicked out of their houses or driven out of school, they have
+teenage trans people are kicked out of their houses or driven out of school, they have

 limited financial options.
 Some turn to sex work to survive.
 And the porn